Hamid701/Hamid701.github.io/_pages/about.md

 - **Data Analysis & Visualization**: Transforming raw data into actionable insights.
 - **Research & Problem-Solving**: Tackling open-ended challenges with creativity and curiosity.

-## Beyond the Algorithms
+## Beyond the Algorithms:

 As Freeman Dyson once described, thinkers can be classified as "birds" (who see broad connections) or "frogs" (who dive deep into details).
 I consider myself a "would-be bird", constantly seeking the bigger picture in the vast landscape of data and knowledge.
 I am fascinated by the philosophical foundations of AI and mathematics.
 I often ponder questions such as: What makes an algorithm truly "intelligent"?
 Can mathematical models ever fully capture the complexity of human decision-making?
 How does data science shape our understanding of uncertainty and prediction?

-## My work
+## My work:

 - Published peer-reviewed research on artificial neural networks for solar energy forecasting.
 - Developed Transformer-based models that significantly improved forecasting accuracy.
 - Contributed to advancing methodologies in renewable energy predictions.
 - Please checkout the portfolio section to see other projects I worked on.

-## Let’s Connect
+## Let’s Connect:

 I’m always excited to collaborate on new projects, discuss ideas, or explore opportunities at the intersection of data science, AI, and real-world impact.
-Feel free to reach out or explore my projects.
+Feel free to reach out via email or LinkedIn or have fun exploring my projects.